Preserving Intangible & Tangible Heritage in Wine

 Keats also argues that, because of its digital nature, people around the world can access and interact with Wikipedia; they can create their own experience with it.
 How true this is, too, with the wines of the Côte d’Or.
 Granted, the wines of Burgundy are far from free as Wikipedia is, but many are exported and shared around the world, allowing people to experience a part of Burgundy in their corner of the earth.
 What an interesting parallel between Wikipedia and Burgundian wines: by consuming them, you can participate in both a tangible and intangible experience almost anywhere.

-If you want to support Burgundy’s UNESCO bid (it won’t cost even a centime), become a benevole by signing up today.
+If you want to support Burgundy’s UNESCO bid (it won’t cost even a centime), become a donor by signing up today.